poojan/symbiosis.js/README.md

 ```

 ### Transpiling ES6
 All the source code is written in the upcoming version of JavaScript - ES6.
-In order to use it in the current browsers you need to transpile the code into ES5 using [Traceur].
+In order to use it in the current browsers you need to transpile the code into ES5 using [Traceur](https://github.com/google/traceur-compiler).

 ```bash